nathancfox/single-cell-database/docs/scdb_tutorial_v0.3.md

 values.
 Additionally, non-mandatory columns can have "-1" as a value if the information is missing.

+**NOTE:** If you would like to add a nickname to a dataset, please reach out to Nathan Fox!

 This external metadata can be gotten as a dataframe with the following method:

 #### R